GBA: Arrests of Another Suspected Member of the Foreign Terrorist Organisation HAMAS

 Karlsruhe (ots)

-Mohammed A. is a member of the terrorist organisation HAMAS.
-In summer of 2025, he met up twice with Abed Al G., who is being investigated separately (see Press Release No. 65 of 1 October 2025), in Berlin.
-On these occasions, Mohammed A. took over five handguns and ammunition from Abed Al G. He then transported the weapons to Austria and stored them in Vienna.
+Borhan El-K. is a member of the terrorist organisation HAMAS.
+In August 2025, he procured an automatic rifle, eight Glock pistols and more than 600 pieces of ammunition in Germany and had them transferred to Wael F. M. in Berlin.
+The items were secured when Wael F. M. was arrested in Berlin on 1 October 2025 (see Press Release No. 65 of 1 October 2025).
 These actions served to prepare terrorist attacks on Israeli or Jewish facilities in Germany.

-The suspect is due to be brought before the Investigating Judge at the Federal Court of Justice after his extradition from Great Britain.
+The suspect will be brought before the Investigating Judge at the Federal Court of Justice today who will decide on the issuance and implementation of an arrest warrant.

+Earlier this morning, Danish Police authorities searched the premises of Borhan El-K. and of another suspect in and around Copenhagen.

 Rückfragen bitte an: